hq0709/hq0709.github.io/operating-system-review/index.md

 - Scheduler: method for how work is assigned to resources to complete work

 **2. Concurrency & parallelism (并发和并行)的区别？**
-- Concurrency: processes are underway simultaneously, different processes execute one by one.
+- Concurrency: How multiple, independently controlled processes behave when running and interacting with each other.

 <!-- ![concurrency](2.png "concurrency") -->